ADiEmme/dhke-dummy/README.md

-# Diffle-Hellman demostration in Python
+# Diffie-Hellman demostration in Python
 It all began when I decided to dive into the world of cybersecurity.
 One of the key topics I explored was asymmetric cryptography, which involves the use of private and public key pairs.
 Initially, I had a misconception about how RSA works, particularly in the context of SSH connections.
 I assumed that RSA key pairs were directly responsible for encrypting the traffic during an SSH session.
 However, I soon learned that asymmetric encryption methods like RSA are computationally expensive and thus unsuitable for encrypting large amounts of data.

 This realization led me to explore Diffie-Hellman (DH), a protocol specifically designed for securely exchanging keys over an insecure channel.
 At first, I wasn’t entirely clear on how DH worked, so I turned to Qwen for assistance.
 Together, we created a simple Python script to demonstrate the Diffie-Hellman key exchange process step by step.
 Through this exercise, I gained a deeper understanding of how both RSA and DH are utilized during the initiation of SSH connections: